dougbreaux/dougbreaux.github.io/_posts/2020-11-14-OpenShift-Items.md

 ```bash
 oc debug --as-root=false deployment/shaarli
 ```
-But regrettably that never gave me a shell, it just hung there until the `oc` timed out and disconnected.
+But regrettably that never gave me a shell, it just hung there until the `oc` command timed out and disconnected.
 So I don't know whether that will prove to be a useful debugging technique for this particular problem in general.